The Emergency Stop Game

 Then based on our survey, the game guesses how old you are…

+Flattered?
+Offended?
 Think you can do better?

-Looking at the stats in late 2020, that prediction came true – it has now received 1,587 links, over 729,000 Facebook engagements and 10.8 million visits.
+And it has now been featured in 1,587 publications, and received over 729,000 Facebook engagements and 10.8 million visits.